 Evidence Physical Therapy offers at $65 Cash Pay option for half-hour dry needling sessions not associated with formal physical therapy sessions.

 Get started today!

 Dry needling can speed up recovery time and allow you to return to your daily life as quickly as possible.
-If you are in Glenn Dale and Clinton and want to know more about our dry needling services, don’t hesitate to request an appointment at Evidence Physical Therapy today.
+If you are in Glenn Dale and Clinton and want to know more about our dry needling services, Contact Us Today at Glenn Dale & Clinton, MD Centers to request an appointment at Evidence Physical Therapy today.
 We’ll get you started on the path toward recovery!